-What better way to get in full-swing warm-weather mood than with a trendy yet unusual tweak to our everyday blondes?
-Everyone knows that here at All Things Hair, our favorite style upgrade always starts with our crowning glories—so much so that we’ve been looking at some red blonde hair color inspirations to get ourselves pumped for a fun midyear.
+Today we’re giving you the lowdown on red and blonde hairstyles.
+What better way to get in full swing warm-weather mood than with a trendy yet unusual tweak to our everyday blondes?
+Here at All Things Hair, our favorite style upgrade always starts with our crowning glories—so much so that we’ve been looking at some red blonde hair color inspirations to get ourselves pumped for a fun midyear.

-A logical progression from the hot rose gold trend (and perhaps a quieter older sister of pink champagne), red blonde hair, or what’s more commonly referred to as strawberry blonde, is also a gentler way to transition into a warmer hue with less of a shock factor.
+A logical progression from the hot rose gold trend (and pink champagne), red blonde hair, or what’s more commonly referred to as strawberry blonde, is also a gentler way to transition into a warmer hue with less of a shock factor.
 White blondes and brondes who want to flirt with moodier, more robust shades can find strawberry blonde to be the missing link between their present base and their goal of darker hair.

-Those with medium skintones can definitely get on board the strawberry blonde train by playing up the copper.
-A more vibrant shade of strawberry plays off against medium complexions, and is particularly fetching on those with olive skin as this enlivens their complexions and counteracts any sallowness.
+Those with medium skin tones can definitely get on board the strawberry blonde train by playing up the copper.
+A more vibrant shade of strawberry plays off against medium complexions and is particularly fetching on those with olive skin as this enlivens their complexions and counteracts any sallowness.
 Those on the cooler side of the spectrum can also opt for a strawberry that has violet tones for a modern, very Instagram-worthy take on this reddish blonde.
-Prevent the tones in your strawberry from leeching out by priming hair before you wash.
-We like Nexxus Color Assure Pre-Wash Primer as a pre-poo treatment.

-Darker skintones can still play with strawberry shade by actually going full throttle with their red.
+Darker skin tones can still play with strawberry shade by actually going full throttle with their red.
 The contrast of a bright brick red against darker complexions is definitely more pronounced, meaning the color will look most luxurious as a single-process.
-If you’re still toeing the line, a sombré consisting of reddish balayage highlights near the face and jawline gives a similar effect with less of the upkeep or color-processing damage.
-Remember to keep things looking shiny and super lush with an at-home glossing agent, such as Nexxus Color Assure Glossing Tonic.

 Juicy yellow-orange hues are charming on a curly bob and give a burst of color to pale, freckly skin.